EFT Significantly Lowers Cortisol

 In fact, living in this kind of biological “survival mode” may be making us more vulnerable to everything from cancer to heart disease, and more.

-The normal rate of cortisol decline is 14% over an hour.
+The normal rate of cortisol decline is 14% over the length of an hour.
 The 1st group (Tapping) demonstrated a 24% decrease in cortisol levels, while the 2nd and 3rd groups showed only the standard cortisol reduction that happens with time passing.
 The 10% improvement in the 1st group (Tapping) is statistically significant.
 The EFT group also exhibited lower levels of psychological symptoms, including anxiety, depression, and other, as measured by the Symptom Assessment-45 (SA-45), a standard psychological assessment tool.

 Pyschotherapy alone relieves stress, but over a long period of time.
 The immediate benefits of psychotherapy don’t register in your body, where excessive amounts of the “stress hormone” cortisol still run rampant, putting your health at risk.